lucidworks/lucidworks-view/docs/Customizing_Documents.md

 ## Adding custom document types

 You can add new document types by

 1. creating a new document component and
-2. if necessary modifying the getDocType function to trigger your template.
+2. modifying the `getDocType` function to trigger your template.

 ### Creating a new document component
 1. Copy one of the existing template directories and give it a name like `document_<mydoctype>`.
 1. Give the files in the new directory names that match the directory name, like this:

   ```
   _document_<mydoctpe>.scss
   document_<mydoctype>.html
   document_<mydoctype>.js
   ```

 1. Customize the templates as needed.
-  At a minimum, you _must_ modify the following values in document_<mydoctype>.js:
+  At a minimum, you _must_ modify the following values in `document_<mydoctype>.js`:

   * `module`
   * `directive`
   * `templateURL`

   For more information about customizing Angular templates, see https://code.angularjs.org/1.4.8/docs/guide/templates.

 1. Add the value of `module` to the list in ```client/assets/components/components.js```.

 1. Add the value of `directive` to ```client/assets/components/documentList/documentList.html```.

 ### Modifying the getDocType function

-The getDocType method specifies the data field that the app uses to select a template.
+The `getDocType` method specifies the data field that the app uses to select a template.
 The default is `_lw_data_source_type_s`, but you can add conditional statements to read additional fields.

 1. Open ```client/assets/components/documentList/documentList.js``` and locate this section:

   ```
   /**
    * Get the document type for the document.